 Reprogram your Cubelets!
-Cubelets Flash is a simple app for Mac and Windows that lets you drag C programs onto any Cubelet in a robot and reprogram in real time.
-Connect your Bluetooth® Cubelet or Bluetooth Hat to your computer and unlock the power of Cubelets Flash to create new advanced behaviors for your robot constructions!
+Cubelets Flash is a simple app for Mac and Windows that lets you drag C programs onto any Cubelet in a robot and reprogram in real-time.
+Connect your Bluetooth® Cubelet to your computer and unlock the power of Cubelets Flash to create new advanced behaviors for your robot constructions!

-Power up your Bluetooth Cubelet or Hat with a Battery Cubelet and make sure the Battery’s power switch is on.
+Power up your Bluetooth Cubelet with a Battery Cubelet and make sure the Battery’s power switch is on.
 Next, pair your computer with the Bluetooth Cubelet or Hat.
-On a Mac, click the Bluetoth icon in the menu bar, and on Windows, use the Bluetooth settings page.
+On a Mac, click the Bluetooth icon in the menu bar, and on Windows, use the Bluetooth settings page.
 Now that you’re paired, open up Cubelets Flash and select your Bluetooth Cubelets.
-Bam.

 OK, let’s try something pretty simple so you can get the hang of programming Cubelets.
 Find a Flashlight Cubelet and attach it to the Bluetooth Cubelet.
 Also add in a Sense Cubelet somewhere, like a Knob or a Distance sensor.
 You should see each of these Cubelets pop up in the graph display on the left side of Cubelets Flash.
 Click on a Cubelet in the graph and you’ll see some detailed information about it on the right pane.
 Try manipulating the sensor; the Flashlight should react as normal, growing brighter or dimmer according to what the sensor senses.

 Programmers and engineers call a simple program that helps them figure out a system, Hello, World!.
-Getting a first program flashed onto Cubelets is the tiny robots equivalent of Hello, World!
+Getting a first program flashed onto a Cubelet is the tiny robot’s equivalent of Hello, World!